Shared, door-to-door, autonomous electric mobility with privacy will revolutionize the public transportation and replace a majority of private cars.

 And to make ride-sharing in driverless vehicles so safe and comfortable that it attracts all types of passengers, individual cabins, as in CabiBUS, is the solution.

-CabiBUS with one passenger compartment (cabin) for each passenger is a truly innovative vehicle.
+CabiBUS with individual passenger compartments (cabins) is a truly innovative vehicle.
 It is the prerequisite for an attractive public transportation solution that offers privacy when sharing a vehicle with strangers in a small vehicle without a driver.
 It also provides other unique advantages against existing systems.